-Map 68: Households with Any of the Four Housing Problems (National Origin), Prince William County HUD Affirmatively Furthering Fair Housing Data and Mapping Tool
+Percent Households with Burden: Data not Available Map 68: Households with Any of the Four Housing Problems (National Origin), Prince William County HUD Affirmatively Furthering Fair Housing Data and Mapping Tool

 Housing burdens are not evenly distributed throughout Prince William County.
 There are two distinct clusters of households with high rates of housing burdens: one on the western side near Manassas and one on the eastern side.
 The center of the county has notably lower rates of households with burdens.
 In comparison with other counties, there appears to be some degree of racial integration among households residing in areas with high levels of housing problems.
 One exception to this trend is in the southern tip of the county, where Black residents make up the majority of the cluster of census tracts with housing problems.
-As a whole, the rate of housing problems for people of color is more pronounced than it is for White households due to their overrepresentation in the data.
-Mexican and Salvadoran households are more evenly distributed throughout the county, Salvadoran households tend to be clustered in the north and southeast sections of the county.
-These sections of the county have the highest levels of housing problems.
+As a whole, the rate of housing problems for people of color is more pronounced than it is for White households because of their overrepresentation in the data.
+Mexican and Salvadoran households also tend to be overrepresented in groups with housing problems.
+Although Mexican households are more evenly distributed throughout the county, These sections of the county, have the highest levels of housing problems.